c4r3/XLSX-Reader/README.md

 Base features:

-- Read directly from zipstream
+- Read directly from zipstreams
 - Parsing all major excel datatypes
-- Parsing single cells with metadata (ex.: currency meta)
+- Parsing cells with metadata (ex.: currency meta)
-- It can't manage formulas and excel's errors
+- It can't manage formulas and excel errors
 - Range rows reading
-- Date are normalized from 01-01-1970
+- Dates are normalized from 01-01-1970